Here are some boat specs from the point-of-view of Ann, a beginner.

 Life jackets – Ian put me in charge of researching life jackets.
 After a deep dive into youtube reviews, we ended up with self-inflating Team-O 170N since I was convinced that should one of us go overboard, the rear-tow and hoist innovation was essential

 Ditch bag – this is a pre-packed bag of supplies to take with you in the life raft—think of Life of Pi.
-This still has to be assembled

 Anchor – we have two – I hadn’t given anchors much thought before but I now appreciate a good heavy anchor with a good strong chain so you don’t anchor in the evening in a pretty bay and end up in a busy shipping lane by morning